mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/mattermost-api.md

   - /integrate/apps/using-mattermost-api/
   - /integrate/apps/api/mattermost-api/
 ---
+Apps frequently need to call the Mattermost API in order to perform actions as the Bot User or to act as the current user accessing the App.

 The Apps framework exposes the Mattermost REST API, both directly through HTTP calls and for Golang developers via a [driver]({{<ref "/integrate/apps/drivers">}}) that makes interacting with the Mattermost server easier and more convenient.

 For example, the Mattermost REST API documentation shows how to call [Mattermost AddChannelMember API here](https://api.mattermost.com/#tag/channels/operation/AddChannelMember)